Shared Ownership Code Pilot

 Consultant

 Tony is a skilled leader in the housing sector with nearly 30 years of experience and a wealth of knowledge in developing and delivering new homes.
 He worked at Sovereign Network Group for over 15 years, as Director of Home Ownership and in his last role as Director of Commercial Operations.
-During the pilot, Tony is the primary contact person for all participating providers.
+During the pilot, Tony was the primary contact person for all participating providers.

 Bernie Conroy